Memorial Hall, Manchester: History

-The hall provided a meeting place in the late 19th century for a host of Victorian societies, such as the Photographic, Statistical, Horticultural, Elocutionists and Positivists Societies.
-Other groups which used the building included the Home Missionary Board, Sir Charles Hallé's choir and the Manchester Unitarian Sunday School Union.
-The ground floor and basement were let to provide an income for the maintenance of the hall.
+In the late 19th century, the hall served as a meeting place for a wide range of Victorian societies, including the Photographic, Statistical, Horticultural, Elocutionists and Positivists Societies.
+Other regular users included the Home Missionary Board, Sir Charles Hallé's choir and the Manchester Unitarian Sunday School Union.
+The ground floor and basement were let out to generate income for the hall's upkeep.